Gold Coast Chargers: Gold Coast Titans

-The new Gold Coast rugby league team, the Titans, began their first year of competition almost a decade after the demise of the Chargers, competing in National Rugby League season 2007.
-They have no official or statistical ties to former Gold Coast teams such as the three listed here (the club has stated that they see themselves as a continuation of the former Gold Coast teams.
-They play out of the same city and (for their debut year) played at the same ground as did the Chargers (Gold Coast Stadium, Carrara) before a permanent move to Skilled Park, Robina.
-During the annual NRL Heritage Round, the Titans wear a strip modeled off the 1992 Gold Coast Seagulls jersey.
-The colours however remain those of the Titans (Sky Blue and Gold stripes on a white jersey).
+A new Gold Coast rugby league team, nicknamed the Titans, entered the NRL in 2007.

+While they have no official or statistical ties to the three former Gold Coast teams listed here, the Titans have stated that they see themselves as a continuation of these former Gold Coast teams: they play out of the same city and in 2007 played at the same ground as the Chargers did, Carrara before moving to Skilled Park, Robina.

+During the annual NRL Heritage Round, the Titans wear a strip modeled off the 1992 Gold Coast Seagulls jersey, though the colours however remain those of the Titans (sky blue and gold stripes on a white jersey).